top of page

 Once you’ve amassed enough evidence to illustrate to your immigration judge what conditions on the ground are like in your country of origin, you’ll want to focus on supporting the more personal parts of your story.
 You’ll want to make sure that the documents you look for next help are sufficient to substantiate the claims you made about fearing past or future persecution in your asylum application.

-To what end, you might consider including the following evidence:
+To this end, you might consider including the following evidence:

 • Medical records